andry-tino/book-programming-science/cellular-automata/README.md

-# Paper
+# Cellular Automata - Latex
-This is the research advance journal collecting the efforts and finding in the context of this project.
+This holds the publication material for the section on Cellular Automata.